Athletics: Johnson urges quick return to training for Tokyo aspirants

 (Reuters) - As athletics’ elite rest up from the latest world championships on record, 12 times global gold medallist Michael Johnson has some advice for Tokyo medal seekers: don’t stray too far from the track or exercise room.

-“If you take too much time off, that’s just going to extend the amount of time you have got to take to get back into training shape,” the former 200 and 400 metres world record holder told Reuters in a telephone interview.
+“If you take too much time off, that’s just going to extend the amount of time you have got to take to get back into training shape,” the former 200 and 400 meters world record holder told Reuters in a telephone interview.

 “And there’s not going to be that kind of time.”